 While the dogwood tree never again took part in an execution, it’s still said to carry the marks of Jesus’ crucifixion.
 Its four large petals represent the cross he died upon, and each petal displays four red-tinged notches that are said to represent four nail holes.
 And in the center of each flower is a green cluster that is symbolic of Jesus’ crown of thorns.

 Alas, the legend of the dogwood most likely originated in the United States in the 20th century.
-They are not native to the Middle East, nor would they have been found growing there in Jesus’ time.
+While we know Dogwoods are not native to the Middle East, nor would they have been found growing there in Jesus’ time, this story is one to think about and ponder!
 Nevertheless, the legend persists, and many Christians revere the beloved dogwood as it continues to remind them of Jesus’ love and sacrifice.

 Where will your tree(s) be planted?
 Refine your results.